There are only a finite number of excluded minors for the class of bicircular matroids: Finding

 To complete this section, we just need to show that we can find our desired triple of elements $a,b,c$, in the case that $N$ is an excluded minor of sufficient rank that does not have an element $e$ for which either $N \del e$ or $N/e$ is essentially 3-connected and type 3.
 So let $N$ be such an excluded minor.
 By Lemma \ref{zevon} and the discussion preceding, $N$ has an element $e$ for which $N \del e$ is essentially 3-connected and type 1 or 2.

 \begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids.
-Assume $N$ has rank greater than seven, and that $N$ does not have an element whose deletion or contraction is essentially 3-connected and type 3.
+Assume $N$ has rank {at least ten}, and that $N$ does not have an element whose deletion or contraction is essentially 3-connected and type 3.
 Let $e$ be an element such that $N \del e$ is essentially 3-connected.
 Then there is a bicircular twin $M$ for $N$, relative to a set $X$ of size three, represented by a graph $H$ with $|V_H(X)| \geq 5$, and such that for every subset $Z \subseteq X$, $H/Z$ is 2-connected, and $N/Z$ is vertically 3-connected. \end{lem}

 \begin{proof} Let $G$ be a graph representing $N \del e$.
 Then $G$ is type 1 or type 2.
 By Proposition \ref{pedro}, $G$ has a unique apex $v$, and $v$ is not an internal vertex of a line or balloon of $G$.
 By Lemma \ref{deficientdan}, $N \del e$ has at most two non-trivial series classes, and by Proposition \ref{useful}, the non-trivial series classes of $N \del e$ correspond precisely to the lines and balloons of $G$.